stelgenhof/opensubtitles/README.md

 System Requirements
 -------------------

-You need **PHP >= 5.5.0** to use OpenSubtitles Downloader but the latest stable version of PHP is recommended.
+You need **PHP >= 7.1** to use OpenSubtitles Downloader but the latest stable version of PHP is recommended.
 In addition, the following PHP extensions are needed:

   - mbstring
   - intl
   - simplexml
+  - iconv
+  - xmlrpc
+  - zlib

+Also you need an OpenSubtitles developer account.
+Please follow the instructions here: [OpenSubtitles Developer Information](https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst).

 Installation
 ------------